dmachard/lua-dnsdist-ootb/README.md

 ## Get started

 Quick configuration to start dnsdist like a **Forwarding and Caching DNS Server to a pool of DNS public servers**.
+Otherwise see the full [configuration](./dnsdist.conf) for all options.

 ```lua
 -- Update the search path and load the module